eshita19/dsalgo/README.md

       ```
    - Method calls are stored in memory stack(LIFO - last in first out) manner.
-   - Pros: Ease of code, Cons: Not space and time efficient.
+   - Pros: Ease of code, Cons: Not space and time efficient(Use of Stack memory, push, pop operation and maintaining pointers).